 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 See also: Side effects (in more detail)

-a staining dye such as methylene blue, toluene blue, rose bengal, or methyl orange;
+a staining dye--such as methylene blue, toluidine blue, rose bengal, or methyl orange.

 More about Oxsoralen-Ultra (methoxsalen)

 - 0 Reviews – Add your own review/rating